Understand that every student has a unique experience in college. Be prepared to deal

 Keep in touch with your student.
 Establish early on how often and what lines of communication

 are to be used.
-Send care packages to remind them of home if you can.
+Send care packages to remind them of home.